-Beginning in fiscal 2015, each non-employee director is required to receive 50% of his or her annual retainer in equity, in the form of stock options, stock or deferred shares.
-Because the Non-Employee Director Compensation Plan is not a shareholder approved plan, we cannot utilize shares under this plan to satisfy this required election.
-Therefore, any grants of equity to satisfy this required election will be issued from the 2006 Plan.
-Any voluntary election of shares, above this 50% retainer requirement, will be issued from the Non-Employee Director Compensation Plan.
+Beginning in fiscal 2015, each non-employee director was required to receive 50% of his or her annual retainer in equity, in the form of stock options, stock or deferred shares.
+Because the Non-Employee Director Compensation Plan is not a shareholder approved plan and the acquisition of equity must be voluntary under NASDAQ rules, we cannot utilize shares under this plan to satisfy this mandated election.
+Therefore, any grants of equity to satisfy this required election were issued from the 2006 Plan.
+Any voluntary election of shares, above this 50% retainer requirement, was issued from the Non-Employee Director Compensation Plan.
 Stock options and deferred shares will continue to be issued from the 2006 Plan.